TheWannabeCoder92/pacman-turtle-python/README.md

 ```

 📦 **Note:**
-- `episode08/` contains the final version of the game logic, before graphics and sound were added.
+- `episode08/` contains the final version of the **game logic**, before graphics and sound were added.
 - `episode09/` contains the **final version** of the game, including all custom graphics and sound effects.
   If you just want to play the complete Pac-Man clone, you can jump straight to that folder.
+- 🔊 Sound command depends on your OS — see the `README.md` in `episode09/` for more details.

 ## 🐍 Requirements